DynamoDB provides a highly durable storage infrastructure for mission-critical and primary data storage.

 DynamoDB Encryption Client

-- Encryption Client encrypts attribute values which can be controlled but do not encrypt the entire table, attribute names or primary key.
+encrypts attribute values that can be controlled but do not encrypt the entire table, attribute names, or primary key.